youyanggu/covid19_projections/about.md

 * European countries: We assume heavy social distancing until mid-May and moderate social distancing afterwards.

-* Non-US and Non-European countries: Because it is difficult to track when each country plans to reopen, we assume heavy social distancing through August.
+* Non-US and Non-European countries: We try our best to keep track of when each country plans to reopen.
+If there is no news, we assume social distancing through August.

 #### Heavy vs moderate social distancing